boutinb/Active-Record-for-CakePHP/README.md

 Extend ActiveRecord class
 -------------------------
 Per default, the object you retrieve is of the class ActiveRecord.
-But you can of course extend this class and make a special one for one model.
+But you can of course extend this class for one model.
 Per default, the behavior will look for a class in the subfolder Model\ActiveRecord with name 'AR<model name>', e.g.: ARPost or ARComment (the prefix 'AR' and the subfolder name can be changed in the bahavior constructor options).
 In the file ARPost.php: